Lena Frank Dick: Artistic career

 Lena Dick's basketry initially imitated the style of Tootsie Dick Sam, the most influential weaver in the Antelope Valley in the early 1900s.
 However, over time Lena Dick's work became more individualized and her approach more energetic with an emphasis on triangular elements.
 Lena Dick also explored the colorful pictorial designs of Sarah Mayo's work, but rejected it after 1925 in favor of lightweight geometric patterns.

-In the mid-1920's Lena Dick sold her baskets through a local Coleville, California grocery store.
+In the mid-1920s Lena Dick sold her baskets through a local Coleville grocery store.
 A local rancher, Fred Settelmeyer, noted the high quality of the baskets and informed Dr. Roscoe Day, a San Francisco orthodontist and collector.
 Settelmeyer purchased basketry of high quality for Day, and Lena Dick responded by refining her technique and design.
 Afterward, Lena and her sister Lillie worked under the exclusive commission of Roscoe A. Day.
 She produced 13 baskets for Roscoe, which, after his death, were sold to the State of California.

 Lena Dick's works were often only four or five inches tall, with wide openings.
 Lena was known for her tight and precise stitching, which was as small as 25 to 33 stitches per inch.
 Compared to other well known basket weaving artists, Lena's career was short.
 By 1935 she had stopped making these extremely small designs as her eyesight made it too difficult to complete.
 She still continued to make baskets, though they were more utilitarian than her previous works.

 Contemporaries

 Lena Frank Dick is attributed to 28 pieces during her short career, but only in the late 1970s was she credited for much of her work.
-Before that, Lena's work was often confused with that of Datsolalee, Louisa Keyser (1850-1925).
+Before that, Lena's work was often confused with that of Datsolalee, Louisa Keyser (1850–1925).
 Datsolalee's art differed from Lena's in a few key ways.
 First, her baskets were taller, usually about 14 inches.
 She also had small bases, wide centers, and narrow openings.
 However, both women used red and black colors that were traditional to the Washoe people.

 The works that Lena created for Roscoe and sold to the State of California were all placed under Datsolalee's name.
 Lena saw this for herself when visiting the Nevada State Museum with her granddaughter, where she pointed out some of her works among those attributed to Datsolalee.
 Datsolalee was also an influential basket weaver and is often credited with being the first to create purely aesthetic baskets.
 Datsolalee had patrons who funded her work and allowed her to focus all of her efforts on creating her baskets in a career that spanned more than 30 years.